partmaster/reduced/README.md

 ## Features

-The 'reduced' API covers the following features of a state management framework:
+The 'reduced' facade covers the following features of a state management framework:

 ### 1. Read a current state value.